secorolab/eddie_gazebo/README.md

 To load the desired controller, right-click on it and select 'Load, Configure and activate'.
 ![Load the controller for left arm/right arm/base](/doc/images/load.png)

-### System Requirements
+### Note:
-The package has the following environment requirements and dependencies:

-- ROS2 Humble
-- Gazebo Harmonic (tested on Gazebo Sim version 8.3.0 and 8.6.0)
-- Python (tested on Python >=3.10)
-- `ros2_control` framwork for real-time control of robots using ROS2
-- `gz_ros2_control` package for integrating the `ros2_control` controller architecture with the Gazebo simulator
-- `freddy_description` package for the Freddy description files
-- `ros2_kortex` package for the Kinowa Gen3 7DoF arm description

-Note that the Robotiq gripper has not been integrated or tested for the simulation.
+The Robotiq gripper has not been integrated or tested for the simulation.

 ### References